ZachJHansen/anthem-p2p/README.md

 $ python3 anthem-p2p <program file> <program file> <user guide file>
 ```

-This will produce four files: two .lp files containing `anthem-p2p` compliant versions of the programs, a text file containing the completed definitions of predicates occurring in the first program, and a specification file against which the second program is verified.
+This will produce three files: two .lp files containing `anthem-p2p` compliant versions of the logic programs, and a specification file against which the second program is verified.

 For example, consider an unsafe version of a prime number program (primes_int.1.lp):